Rajika-Kandege/PythonBeginner/README.md

 Python uses indentation to indicate a block of code.
 Indentation is crucial in Python as it defines the level of nesting of statements.
 It typically consists of four spaces or a tab.

+* Docstring

+Added a docstring to the method to describe its purpose

+* The in Operator

+The in operator in Python is used to check if a value is present in a sequence (such as a string, list, tuple, or dictionary).
+It returns True if the value is found and False otherwise